jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/no-access-key.md

 <!-- end auto-generated rule header -->

 Enforce no accessKey prop on element.
 Access keys are HTML attributes that allow web developers to assign keyboard shortcuts to elements.
-Inconsistencies between keyboard shortcuts and keyboard commands used by screenreaders and keyboard-only users create accessibility complications so to avoid complications, access keys should not be used.
+Inconsistencies between keyboard shortcuts and keyboard commands used by screen readers and keyboard-only users create accessibility complications so to avoid complications, access keys should not be used.

 ### References
 1. [WebAIM](https://webaim.org/techniques/keyboard/accesskey#spec)